 Tea became popular in China in the 14th century and in the 18th century in Britain.

 Caffeine works differently for different parts of your body.
-Istimulates your Central Nervous System by blocking adenosine receptors.
+It stimulates your Central Nervous System by blocking adenosine receptors.
 When caffeine blocks adenosine from binding to the receptors, it stops adenosine from making you sleepy.
 It also means fewer receptors are open for adenosine to connect with, increasing neural activity.

 Caffeine increases your body's adrenalin production, giving you better focus and more energy.